-- ◆ Divert stormwater away from disturbed or exposed areas of the construction site. - ◆ Install silt fences, vehicle mud removal areas, vegetative cover, and other sediment and erosion controls and properly maintain them, especially after rainstorms. - Prevent soil erosion by minimizing disturbed areas during construction projects, and seed and mulch bare areas as soon as possible.
+- Divert stormwater away from disturbed or exposed areas of the construction site. - Install silt fences, vehicle mud removal areas, vegetative cover, and other sediment and erosion controls and properly maintain them, especially after rainstorms. - Prevent soil erosion by minimizing disturbed areas during construction projects, and seed and mulch bare areas as soon as possible.

 Lack of vegetation on streambanks can lead to erosion.
 Overgrazed pastures can also contribute excessive amounts of sediment to local waterbodies.
 Excess fertilizers and pesticides can poison aquatic animals and lead to destructive algae blooms.
 Livestock in streams can contaminate waterways with bacteria, making them unsafe for human contact.
+Automotive acilities maintained septic systems release nutrients and pathogens (bacteria and viruses) that can be picked up by stormwater and discharged into nearby waterbodies.
+Pathogens can cause public health problems and environmental concerns.